The Evolutionary Psychology of the Zombie Apocalypse

 As to why the zombie meme (i.e., idea or concept) has started to catch on as of late, your guess is as good as mine – but armed with my evolutionary psychology toolbox and my handy dandy PhD, let me put out some thoughts regarding the evolutionary psychology of the zombie apocalypse:

-- Fear of predators is a basic element of the psychology of nearly all animals (see Geher, 2013).
+- Fear of predators is a basic element of the psychology of nearly all animals (see Geher, 2014).
 This is why you might get creeped out if you find a large pile of grizzly bear scat in the woods on a hike in Alaska – and why mice generally try to avoid cats – and so on.
 Just imagine a zombie coming at you.
 Not only are they predators (yup, they live on human brains – ouch!) – but they apparently cannot die – they are, thus, uber-predators.
-How could we not have evolved be scared of that!
+How could we not have evolved to be scared of that!

 - Across the globe, disgust reactions are similar.
 Paul Ekman and his colleagues (e.g., Ekman & Keltner, 1997) documented that the facial expressions associated with disgust are fully consistent across varied cultures.
 In their research, one of the most powerful classes of stimuli that consistently triggered a disgust response pertained to corpses (across various cultures) – and this makes good evolutionary sense.
 Dead bodies quickly become ensconced with bacteria and other micro-organisms that can bring about disease and that represent hurdles to survival.
 We evolved to be disgusted by corpses - such a disgust reaction is adaptive.
 And, you got it, zombies are corpses!